Merchant hosted local storefront

 - Show store details like phone number, directions, and hours

-- Offer the ability to browse similar or related products in-stores or online
+- Offer the ability to browse similar or related products in your local or online stores

-- Provide information about sales, coupons, and promotions
+- Provide information about your sales, coupons, and promotions

 Structured data requirements

 Structured data markup is required on your product landing pages.
 This is used to help Google retrieve up-to-date information about your products and offers directly from your website.